Doctoral Fellowship in Education Research

 As a part of this commitment to interdisciplinary educational training, the Committee on Education is pleased to offer a fellowship program to support students interested in pursuing educational research while they are training for a doctoral degree in a related discipline.
 Participating departments in the Division of the Social Sciences include the Departments of Comparative Human Development, Economics, Political Science, Psychology, and Sociology.
 PhD students in the Harris School and the School of Social Service Administration are also invited to apply for this fellowship.
-Accepted fellows receive an award of $30,000 per year over five years and a full tuition waiver.
+In addition to their departmental stipend, recipients of this fellowship will receive additional funds to support research activities related to education.
 Fellows can also receive additional support for research and travel from the Successful Pathways program.

 Each pre-doctoral fellow earns a PhD in a social science discipline or from a professional school while participating in a common program of courses, workshops, and a 2-year apprenticeship conducting research in a school setting.
 This set of experiences enables each to contribute particular expertise to answering questions related to schooling from the standpoint of his or her respective discipline: How do we define and measure the skills young people need to become productive later in life?
 What is the relationship between academic and non-academic skills?
 What role does social and emotional regulation play in shaping learning?
 How should instruction be organized?
 What forms should school leadership and governance take to optimize student learning?
 How can we recruit and retain an effective teacher work force?